Kangaroo standing on cliff

 Advertising

 Whether you’re looking for a leisurely sun-soaked stroll to fill your Sunday or are ready to embark on a testing trek to raise your adrenaline levels, Adelaide won’t disappoint.
-The CBD and its coastal fringe are home to kilometres worth of beautiful walks, while driving in a one-and-a-half-hour radius from Adelaide’s centre will lead you to all sorts of botanical fun.
+The CBD and its coastal fringe are home to kilometres worth of beautiful walks, while driving in a 1.5-hour radius from Adelaide’s centre will lead you to all sorts of botanical fun.

 ☕️ The best cafés to refuel at post-hike